Leadership training for managers has now become more crucial than ever. Today's workforce needs managers who show emotional intelligence.

-Leadership training is suitable for any supervisory role, managerial role, or one who runs a team.
+Leadership training includes coaching, interactive sessions, assertive communication, talent development, and other crucial leadership techniques for upskilling.
+These trainings are suitable for any supervisory role, managerial role, or one who runs a team.

 Why is Leadership Training Important?

-Moreover, in the same survey, 37% said they're uncomfortable having to give direct feedback about their employees' performance if they think the employee might respond negatively to the feedback.
+Moreover, in the same survey, 37% said they're uncomfortable giving direct feedback about their employees' performance if they think the employee might respond negatively to the feedback.

 And this is not the end; according to research from Gallup, 50% of employees leave their companies because of their boss.